RoboticVisionOrg/carlie_docs/Carlie_Documentation/starting_up_carlie.md

 **Safety Warning!** We have noticed that the gamepad has a reliable range of about 5 metres.
 After 5 metres there is some extremely noticeable lag and dropout, and releasing of the deadman switch may not result in an immediate stop.
 If you wish to be further than 5 metres away from the vehicle while tele-operating we recommend using the RC remote instead.

 ### **Tele-Operation via Standard RC Remote**
-NightRider can also be operated via the standard RC Remote.
+Carlie can also be operated via the standard RC Remote.
 While this method does allow for longer range operation, it does mean you cannot have additional capabilities tied to that remote (i.e. a deadman switch or a button to change states etc.).
 In order to control the platform using the RC Remote you will need to flick the switch that resides next to the Teensy on the Low Level Control Board (white PCB).
 To do this:

 1. Lift up the lid of the platform.
 2. Locate the switch next to the Teensy.
 You will need to look in from the side.